nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Okay.
 Continue.
 Thanks.
 Sorry.
 So the two items that you that you were, that you were that you were struggling to find a interpretation for, one was some blood stained goblin runes, that were scrolled on the wall.

-And Alwar, I believe, basically copied them down.
+And Alwor, I believe, basically copied them down.
 Mhmm.
 And let's see if this works.
 Alright.
 Think Alright.

 Are you seeing the prayers.
 Bloodstained goblin runes?
 Oh, yes.
 Mhmm.
 The Okay.